ts4z/barge-rulebook/src/lammers.md

 redeem lammers during the play of a hand.
 When a player busts but has remaining lammers, they must use at least one lammer before the next hand.

-For an example of hypothetical lammer usage, consider the 2020 BARGE PLO event.
+For an example of lammer usage, consider the 2020 BARGE PLO event.
 In this tournament, players received T10000 in chips and two lammers worth T5000 chips each.
 A player could immediately redeem both lammers before the first hand is dealt, thus starting with a T20000 stack; however, when this